 - Will you gain access to a community and/or additional knowledge sharing?

 - How well does the certification align with your career goals?

 Benefits/ROI of Certification

-As an additional resource, we compiled a list of the common certifications and basic information about what is involved and the costs.
+Additionally, we compiled a list of common certifications and basic information about what is involved and their costs.
 We have also included links to the entities offering the certifications.
-Please download the eDiscovery Software Certification Options for more information.
+Please download eDiscovery Certification Options for more information.